 Who says Miami is devoid of culture?
 Sure, Miami nightlife and Miami beaches are partly the reason why we attract tourists from around the world, but there’s a lot to be said about the best museums in Miami.
-The city is home to a number of nationally recognized institutions in which you’ll find pieces by renowned Latin American artists, pre-Columbian artifacts and photographs of some of the biggest names in pop culture from their time spent in Miami—Frank Sinatra, The Beatles and others.
+The city is home to a number of nationally recognized institutions in which you’ll find pieces by renowned Latin American artists, pre-Columbian artifacts, inspiring science displays and photographs of some of the biggest names in pop culture from their time spent in Miami and South Beach—Frank Sinatra, the Beatles and others.
 Not sure where to start?
-Dive in to art in Miami with our guide to the best museums in Miami.
+Dive right into the city’s growing art scene with our guide to the best museums in Miami.

 Best museums in Miami

 Better known as the PAMM, this contemporary art museum is much more than a place to browse paintings.
-Aficionados love the Herzog & de Meuron-designed space for its extensive variety of Latin American works (collector and Miami developer Jorge Pérez donated a portion of his personal collection valued at an estimated $20 million), sculptural installations by international artists and slew of visiting exhibits, such as a recent survey of Cuban painter Amelia Peláez.
-While non-artsy types favor the PAMM for its cultural programming—from happy hours to monthly evening dance parties—views of Biscayne Bay and new American restaurant, Verde.
+Aficionados love the Herzog & de Meuron-designed space for its permanent exhibitions of Latin American works (collector and Miami developer Jorge Pérez donated a portion of his million-dollar collection) and sculpture garden with more than a dozen interactive works guests can sit on, walk through and pose with, plus groundbreaking shows such as Dana Friedman’s “Perfect Strangers.”
+While the less artsy types appreciate the PAMM for its cultural programming—including happy hours, nighttime concerts and film screenings—its unparalleled views of Biscayne Bay and creative American cuisine at onsite restaurant, Verde.

-Decidedly cooler and more low key than the museums clustered in downtown Miami, the MOCA is where you’ll find big Art Basel debuts, such as Tracey Emin’s popular neon installation “Angel Without You,” and avant garde exhibitions from international artists.
+Decidedly cooler and more low key than the museums clustered in downtown Miami, the MOCA is where you’ll find big Art Basel debuts and avant garde exhibitions from international artists.
 Jazz at the MOCA brings out the locals on the last Friday of each month for an outdoor concert and donation-based entrance to the museum.
 Community programming, however, takes on a more didactic approach, with a focus on art education that includes artist-led lectures and classes taught by local photographers and painters.

 Though flanked by nightclubs and late-night eateries, the Wolfsonian-FIU manages to attract serious thinkers and art lovers.
 Its exhibits are progressive without leaning toward the radical or esoteric, providing insight into trending topics like the relationship between the United States and Cuba.
 While its permanent collections, comprising paintings, graphic designs and a myriad of objects, offer a more general view of the modern world.
 On Fridays, the museum is free to the public between the hours of 6 to 9pm—which makes for one of South Beach’s most popular happy hours.